Understand

 Autonomy

-My choices; agency; being myself without masking.
+Their choices; agency; being themselves without masking.

 R